openstack-archive/fuel-specs/specs/8.0/multirack-in-fuel-ui.rst

 * It should not be possible to delete default node network group
 * It should be possible to view and manage all Fuel nodes across all environments including unallocated nodes
-* Node list custom settings (applied sorters, filters, etc.) of 'Nodes' page are stored in DB, so the page has the same configuration after refresh
+* Node list custom settings (applied sorters, filters, etc.) of 'Equipment' page are stored in DB, so the page has the same configuration after refresh
 * Environment name should be shown in node pop-up (if the node assigned to some environment)